kornelijepetak/incident-cs/README.md

 Over **70 different things** to randomize!

-You are welcome to add localization or suggest an improvement.
-Send me a pull request.

 ## Randomization areas:
 - [x] Primitives (numbers, strings, etc.)
 - [x] Textual elements (words, sentences and paragraphs)